Mindfulness and Grief: How to Cope With Loss

 It is letting go of the exhausting fight with what already exists.

-The present moment is wide enough to hold more than grief
+The present moment can hold more than grief

 When grief is intense, it can feel like it consumes everything.
 It fills the room.
 It feels like it takes up all the oxygen.